Joy-less/HjsonSharp/README.md

 ## Specification Differences

-### Leading Whitespace In Triple Quoted Strings (HJSON)

-Instead of counting leading whitespace preceding the opening quotes, HjsonSharp counts leading whitespace preceding the closing quotes.

-See the [open issue](https://github.com/hjson/hjson/issues/132) for more information.

-For maximum portability, don't rely on significant leading whitespace in triple-quoted strings.

-### Carriage Returns (HJSON)

-In the HJSON specification, carriage returns (`\r`) are ignored in favour of line feeds (`\n`).
-However, HjsonSharp allows `\n`, `\r` and `\r\n`.

-This affects unquoted strings, which are terminated by a newline, and triple-quoted strings, which trim the first and last newlines.

-For maximum portability, always use the line feed (`\n`) newline style in documents.

 ### Escaped Newlines In Strings (HJSON)

 The official [HJSON specification](https://hjson.github.io/rfc.html) does not include support for escaping newlines in strings like JSON5.